With Pellet Grills becoming more popular than ever, I thought that I would share some tricks for recreating authentic Texas Style Smoked Brisket.

 Other than that I like to trim off some of the extra fat on the point to expose more of the meat so a crust will form.
 I always trim raw brisket on a Large plastic cutting board using a boning knife.

 The plastic cutting board is easy to clean and will prevent cross-contamination.
 I’ll post a video below from the Brisket Whisperer himself, Arron Franklin of Franklin Bbq in Austin, Texas.

 This video is worth its weight in gold and provides a lot of knowledge so pay attention.

 Texas Style Smoked Brisket is an art form.
 It takes practice.

-It’s very doubtful that you will cook the absolute perfect brisket on your first try.
-That being said with the aid of the pellet grill and a little knowledge you’ll have a fantastic final product.
+It’s very doubtful that you will cook the absolutely perfect brisket on your first try.
+That being said, with the aid of the pellet grill and a little knowledge, you’ll have a fantastic final product.

-As you get more confidence you’ll make small adjustments and perfect your methods.
+As you get more confident, you’ll make small adjustments and perfect your methods.

-A lot of pros actually keep a smoke journal to note time, type of wood, seasonings and even weather conditions.
-That way they can make necessary adjustments.
+A lot of pros actually keep a smoke journal to note the time, type of wood, seasonings, and even weather conditions.
+That way, they can make necessary adjustments.